 Crock Inspired Paint Cans Steps:

-Step #4 – Using caution, care and proper safety protection, spray these crock inspired paint cans outside in a well-ventilated area as the spray paint odor is highly offensive.
+Using caution, care and proper safety protection, spray the crock inspired paint cans outside in a well-ventilated area.

 Print out the images you’ve created.